Chisom83/Northwind_Traders/README.md

     - Can you identify any key customers?
     - Are shipping costs consistent across providers?
     - How fast is their delivery service, how many orders are delivered on time or late?

-  ### Data Source
-The dataset used for this analysis can be accessed in Microsoft Excel download here

 ### Tools Used
 - Excel - Data cleaning and Preparation
 - Structure Query Language (SQL) - Querying and extracting insights from the database
 - Power Bi - Interactive dashboard creation for visualization and analysis

+  ### Data Source
+The dataset used for this analysis can be accessed in Microsoft Excel download here

+### Data Cleaning
+- the dataset was cleaned

 ### SQL Query
 - Key Metrics